andysturrock/Cloud-Run-Function-Example/terraform/README.md

 To fix this follow the instructions in the [top level README.md](../README.md) and use the [deploy script](../buildAndDeployDockerImage.sh) to build and deploy an image.
 Then run `terraform apply` again.

-Creating the API Gateway parts can take several minutes - eg:
+Note that creating the API Gateway parts can take several minutes - eg:

 ```
 google_api_gateway_api.hello: Still creating...
 [1m40s elapsed]